-Puerta de la Calera is an iconic double-arched gateway at Caleta Beach that leads to a long stretch of paved promenade right into the ocean up to Castillo de San Sebastian – a closed-down island fortress.
+Puerta de la Caleta is an iconic double-arched gateway at Caleta Beach that leads to a long stretch of paved promenade right into the ocean up to Castillo de San Sebastian – a closed-down island fortress.
 It is a very popular walking and running spot for locals.

 Walk from these gates to the fortress is more than 600 meters long.
 We hiked it during the sunset and it was quite magical.
 This must be one of the most emblematic Instagram spots in Cádiz!
-A must-visit spot to visit and especially beautiful when the sun sets!
+A must-visit spot and especially beautiful when the sun sets!

 Location: Puerta de la Caleta